rishshah/RoboSoccer/README.md

 ### Doubts
-- Sigma net not converging to 0.
-Why?
 - Can we make mu span grow somehow.
 Coz bigger span can help only in corner cases like stopping sudden fall, but increase time of learning.
 - Should we punish fallen state or/and include accelearation reward
 - Getting random trajectories for the learning curve